cbrxyz/pi-bot/CONTRIBUTING.md

 ### Forums / Wiki

+Another important aspect of the bot is its ability to interact with the forums and wiki, two other critical site components.
+These interactions are primarily done through a headless browser (for the fourms), or the MediaWiki API (for the wiki).

 1. Add this line to your `.env` file, just so the [`pywikibot`](https://www.mediawiki.org/wiki/Manual:Pywikibot) module is configured:
     ```
     PYWIKIBOT_DIR=$PWD/src/wiki